Nyansapo Festival: Future Events

 The Mwasi Collectif is still an active social justice organization.
 Although they have been less active on technological platforms but are still organizing and educating communities about and for Afro-feminism.
 The organization decided to step back from its public-facing networks and limit responses about current events.
 There is no evidence to suggest this decision stemmed from their experience before and during the 2017 edition of the Nyansapo Festival.
 Mwasi Collectif is training, organizing, and mobilizing for future education and activism for Black liberation in France and abroad.

-Currently, there is no information suggesting that there won't be a fifth Nyansapo Festival.
+Currently, there is no information suggesting that there won't be a sixth Nyansapo Festival.